 - Long-lasting elimination of leukemic blasts and leukemic stem cells

-- Suitable for all AML patients
+- Suitable for all major AML subgroups, low side effects

 - Highly improved survival and fitness in mouse model

 - Large percentage of animals are actually cured in mouse model

 - Applicable for most AML patients